evo3cx/notes/2020/machine_learning/01_model_and_cost_function.md

 where

-- J=0,1 represents the feature indx number.
+- J=0,1 represents the feature index number.
 - Alpha $\alpha$ term is called the learning rate.
 And it controls how - big a step we take when updating my parameter theory J.